dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 ## DHIS2 App Platform

-A lot of DHIS2's live production instances have national scope in multiple countries and are used for many purposes, from tracking health facility resources, to tracking and visualizing Malaria cases to supporting COVID-19 inmunization campaings.
-Each DHIS2 instance usually have specific requirements so we wanted to make it really easy for DHIS2 developers to [contribute extensions as web apps](https://apps.dhis2.org) (we also wanted to make our lifes easier when creating [our own core web apps](https://github.com/search?q=org%3Adhis2+-app&type=repositories), you see, we eat our own dog food!).
+DHIS2's live production instances are implemented at the national level in [70+ countries](https://dhis2.org/in-action/) and are used for many purposes, for example tracking health facility resources, tracking and visualizing Malaria cases, and supporting COVID-19 inmunization campaigns.
+Each DHIS2 instance usually has specific requirements, so we wanted to make it really easy for DHIS2 developers to [contribute extensions as web apps](https://apps.dhis2.org) (and make our lives easier when creating and maintaining [our own 26+ core web apps](https://github.com/search?q=org%3Adhis2+-app&type=repositories)!).
 Enter the [App Platform](https://github.com/dhis2/app-platform).
 The App Platform is a unified application architecture and build pipeline to simplify and standardize application development within the DHIS2 ecosystem.
 If you take a look at the image below you should note that we provide almost everything in there for you (common/instance UI, data access and build tooling) and you just need to code your app's fundamentals (basically your App's interface, state management and data visualization):

 ![App Platform](https://user-images.githubusercontent.com/246555/150789100-ed368e7b-934b-49a2-a2b2-ae7d15bb5b51.png)
 [More info about App Platform](https://docs.google.com/presentation/d/1tzYfmuurCfRNWtJjdOeQXJ2uiPTZsxE4WpV0_0XTw9E/edit#slide=id.g5b783f7689_0_0)